 Behaving responsibly is integral to how we do business.
 We will only deliver long-term, sustainable financial performance by understanding and responding to the needs and concerns of our stakeholders, and by earning their trust with our actions.

 For more detail on our approach to corporate responsibility, our performance in 2018, and illustrative case studies, please see our 2018 Corporate Responsibility Report.

 Our overall approach to corporate responsibility is aimed at supporting the delivery of our Purpose and can be summarised as:

 We have categorised our stakeholders based on the nature of their relationship with our business and how they contribute to our Purpose.

-Materiality is the key principle that determines which issues are sufficiently important that it is essential to address them, and to report on our performance.
+Materiality is the key principle that determines which issues are sufficiently important that it is essential to address them, and to report on our performance in respect of those issues.
 The process to assess the materiality of issues is therefore critical to developing an effective CR strategy and achieving a high degree of transparency in communicating to stakeholders.
 Our approach to determining materiality has involved three steps.